Connor Mills

-Connor Mills (born October 12, 1998) is an English professional wrestler best known for his tenures with Revolution Pro Wrestling (RevPro), Progress Wrestling and various other promotions from the British independent scene.
+Connor Mills (born 12 October 1998) is an English professional wrestler.
+He currently performs on the British independent circuit – predominantly for Revolution Pro Wrestling (RevPro), where he is the current Undisputed British Heavyweight Champion in his first reign.

 Professional wrestling career

 British independent circuit (2015–present)

-Mills made his professional wrestling debut in British Extreme Championship Wrestling (BECW) at a house show promoted on August 2, 2015, where he defeated Hades to win the BECW Internet Championship.
+Mills made his professional wrestling debut in British Extreme Championship Wrestling (BECW) at a house show promoted on 2 August 2015, in which he defeated Hades to win the BECW Internet Championship.
 Mills is known for his tenure with various promotions from the British independent scene such as International Pro Wrestling: United Kingdom (IPW:UK), Attack!
 Pro Wrestling, New Force Wrestling (NFW) and many others.

 Progress Wrestling (2016–present)

-In Progress Wrestling, Mills made his debut at PTNTL:5, an event promoted on November 14, 2016, where he teamed up with James Best in a losing effort against Alexander Roth and Kieran Kurupt in tag team competition.
+In Progress Wrestling, Mills made his debut at PTNTL:5, an event promoted on 14 November 2016, when he teamed up with James Best in a losing effort against Alexander Roth and Kieran Kurupt in tag team competition.

 Mills mainly competes in the promotion's "Chapter" flagship events.
-He made his debut in one of these kind of events at Chapter 53: Fate Loves The Fearless on July 30, 2017, where he defeated Spike Trivet in singles competition.
+He made his debut in one of these kind of events at Chapter 53: Fate Loves The Fearless on 30 July 2017, in which he defeated Spike Trivet in singles competition.

-At Chapter 95: Still Chasing on September 15, 2019, Mills competed in a Royal Rumble match for the inaugural Progress Wrestling Proteus Championship, bout won by Paul Robinson and also involving various notable opponents such as Chris Brookes, Eddie Kingston, Ilja Dragunov, Jonathan Gresham, Travis Banks and others.
-At Progress Chapter 162: The Light Of The Dragon on January 28, 2024, Mills competed in a number one contendership Thunderbastard match for the Progress World Championship won by Kid Lykos and also involving Gene Munny, Luke Jacobs, Mark Haskins, Tate Mayfairs and Yoichi.
-At Chapter 185: Jump In The Line on October 26, 2025, he teamed up with "Diamond Eyes" tag team partner Nico Angelo to defeat Sunshine Machine (Chuck Mambo and TK Cooper) and win the Progress Tag Team Championship.
+At Chapter 95: Still Chasing on 15 September 2019, Mills competed in a Royal Rumble match for the inaugural Progress Wrestling Proteus Championship, bout won by Paul Robinson and also involving various notable opponents such as Chris Brookes, Eddie Kingston, Ilja Dragunov, Jonathan Gresham, Travis Banks and others.
+At Progress Chapter 162: The Light Of The Dragon on 28 January 2024, Mills competed in a number one contendership Thunderbastard match for the Progress World Championship won by Kid Lykos and also involving Gene Munny, Luke Jacobs, Mark Haskins, Tate Mayfairs and Yoichi.
+At Chapter 185: Jump In The Line on 26 October 2025, he teamed up with "Diamond Eyes" tag team partner Nico Angelo to defeat Sunshine Machine (Chuck Mambo and TK Cooper) and win the Progress Tag Team Championship.

 Mills also competed in other signature events of the promotion.
 In the Super Strong Style 16 branch, he made his first appearance at the 2023 edition where he competed outside of the proper tournament, falling short to Spike Trivet in singles competition.
 He made his debut in the tournament one year later at the 2024 edition where he fell short to Mike Santana in the first rounds.